jdork0/vzcli/README.md

 # Usage notes

-Apple signing requires this is distributed in as an app bundle.
+Apple signing requires this be distributed as an app bundle.
 I use an alias to simplify accessing the command line app.
 ```
 $ alias vzcli='/Applications/vzcli.app/Contents/MacOS/vzcli'
 $ vzcli ...